 Finally, I’ll say goodbye.

-This essay is not intended to vilify the Narcissistic Mother, believe it or not.
+This article is not intended to vilify the Narcissistic Mother, believe it or not.

 At the end of the day, she most likely evolved as a result of her own childhood trauma and her upbringing in a patriarchal, capitalist, Earth-destroying global civilization.